Instruction-following Speech Processing track

 We also provide useful scripts for parsing inputs and outputs, downloadble here.

-Details on the metrics used will be given soon.
+Details on the metrics used for the final ranking will be given after the Evaluation period.

 Submission